-The current online series is looking at the use of Deliberative Technologies in Polarised Contexts (see below) led by IPTN member David Curran (University of Coventry).
+This next event is the last in the current series looking at the use of Deliberative Technologies in Polarised Contexts (see below), and led by IPTN member David Curran (University of Coventry).
+All seminars are online, from 4-5pm UK time.
+Sign up below to receive the zoom link.

-February 4th, 2025, 4-5pm UK time
+March 4th 2025, 4-5pm UK time

 Previous seminars in this series

-December 3rd, 2024: The next steps of Peace - Polling in divided societies
+The next steps of Peace - Polling in divided societies (December 2024)

 Colin Irwin, an expert on public opinion, public diplomacy and peace processes talks about his 20 years of experience of leading national polls in post-conflict countries.
 Most recently, he has worked alongside the UN and the organisation Remesh - which describes itself as the AI-powered insights platform - to develop highly sophisticated polling to bridge divides in post-conflict contexts.
 Colin reflects on this collaboration, and explore the potential of collaborating with tech specialists in the process of building and institutionalising peace.